 Cheapest plan: 12$ monthly (12 projects)

-GoVisually is one of the most hyped tools for design collaboration, and, in this case, it is deserved.
+GoVisually is one of the most hyped design team collaboration tools, and, in this case, it is deserved.
 The app allows instant communication, using markup tools, and multiple revisions.

 The tool provides a function of drag-and-drop upload loved by so many users.
 Annotation page is convenient and user-friendly.
 There are many functions available, and switching on the full-screen mode will help to concentrate on the artwork.

 See our GoVisually review here.

 Cheapest plans: 0$ monthly (1 prototype)/15$ monthly (3 prototypes)